emark1/Trading-Card-Collection-Organizer/README.md

 <img src="gifs/logout.gif"/>

-<h2>Known Issues as of 07/17/2019:</h2>
+<h2>Known Issues as of 08/01/2019:</h2>
-1. When logging in, the site is not properly redirecting the user to the collection page.
-You may need to hit login, then manually go to the collection page
 <br>
 2. Site is not currently mobile responsive
 <br>
 3. Clicking delete or save buttons too fast can crash the server
 <br>
 4. The API is often changing the image links they are returning.
 Images in the collections page may become broken

+Fixed 08/01/2019:
+1. When logging in, the site is not properly redirecting the user to the collection page.
+You may need to hit login, then manually go to the collection page

 Card information is gathered from the Scryfall API, whose documentation can be found here: https://scryfall.com/docs/api